Skip to content

 session.export_to_file(f"logs/{session_id}.json")

-2. Anonymize Sensitive Data
+2. Redact Sensitive Data

 3. Add to Test Suite